 Tinder dating app

-That said, Tinder has recently introduced a section where people can detail their relationship type.
+In recent years, Tinder has also introduced a section where people can detail their relationship type.
 So now, you can see clearly if people are looking for monogamy, an open relationship or polyamory.
 However, because there are so many people on this dating app, you will still need to do a large amount of swiping to find non-monogamous folks unless you’re willing to pay for a premium subscription.
-If they could fix their gender filtering, who knows, Tinder could become really popular with polyam folks.
-I’m hesitant to say it, but maybe watch this space?

 Pros